Frenvius/disneyland-mods/BepInEx/plugins/TastyChickenLegs-BedRules/README.md

 By TastyChickenLegs and TCL-MODS

-- Sleep with a Buddy
+- ~~Sleep with a Buddy~~  No longer a feature
 - Sleep without setting spawn
 - Sleep without claiming
+- Sleep in other people's claimed bed
 - Ignore Fire, Enemies and sleep in the great outdoors
 - Sleep when you want... anytime
 - Sleep when wet